-The following provisions govern the contractual relationship with respect to the sale of photovoltaic modules and other goods (collectively hereinafter referred to as “Goods”) between HANWHA Q CELLS GMBH (hereinafter referred to as “Q CELLS”) and contractors, i.e. natural or legal persons or partnerships with legal capacity with whom / which Q CELLS enters into business relationships and who / which act in the exercise of commercial or self-employed activity (hereinafter referred to as “Buyer”).
+The following provisions govern the contractual relationship with respect to the sale of photovoltaic modules and other goods (hereinafter referred to as "Goods") between Hanwha Q CELLS GmbH (hereinafter referred to as “Q CELLS”) and contractors, i.e. natural or legal persons or partnerships with legal capacity with whom / which Q CELLS enters into business relationships and who/which act in the exercise of commercial or self-employed activity (hereinafter referred to as “Buyers”).
 Any other conditions of the Buyer are hereby declared non-applicable.
 Exceptions may be made upon written confirmation of Q CELLS.
 Upon conclusion of the contract, the Buyer shall accept these terms and conditions.
 These terms and conditions shall only apply towards entrepreneurs within the meaning of § 310 paragraph 1 of the BGB [German Civil Code].

 2. CONCLUSION OF THE CONTRACTS

-d) Q CELLS reserves the right to make changes even after sending the order confirmation, provided that these changes do not contradict the order confirmation or the specifications of the Buyer.
-The Buyer shall accept any further changes suggested by Q CELLS as far as these can be reasonably expected of him.
+d.
+Q CELLS reserves the right to make changes even after sending the order confirmation, provided that these changes do not contradict the order confirmation or the specifications of the Buyer.
+The Buyer shall accept any further changes suggested by Q CELLS as far as these can be reasonably expected.

 3. PRICES AND TERMS OF PAYMENT

-d) The Buyer is only entitled to set-off rights and rights of retention if his counterclaims have been established as final and absolute, are undisputed or have been acknowledged by Q CELLS.
+d.
+The Buyer is only entitled to set-off rights and rights of retention if its counterclaims have been established as final and absolute, are undisputed or have been acknowledged by Q CELLS.

-a) Delivery dates and periods shall be agreed in writing between the Buyer and Q CELLS for each order.
-The delivery periods shall start upon conclusion of the contract, unless otherwise agreed with Q CELLS.
-If changes to the contract are agreed in writing subsequently, it may also be necessary to agree upon a new delivery date or period.
+a.
+Delivery dates and periods shall be agreed in writing between the Buyer and Q CELLS for each order.
+Delivery periods shall commence upon conclusion of the contract unless otherwise agreed with Q CELLS.
+If changes to the contract are agreed in writing subsequently, it may also be necessary to agree a new delivery date or period.

-c) In case that the Buyer is in delay with any payment obligation or in case that he violates any other essential contractual obligation, Q CELLS reserves the right to terminate the respective delivery or deliveries.
+c.
+In case that the Buyer is in delay with any payment obligation or in case that it violates any other essential contractual obligation, Q CELLS reserves the right to terminate the respective delivery or deliveries.

-g) Should the Buyer get into default of acceptance, Q CELLS shall be entitled to claim compensation for the loss incurred; upon the occurrence of default of acceptance, the risk of accidental loss or accidental deterioration of the Goods shall pass to the Buyer.
+g.
+Should the Buyer default on acceptance, Q CELLS shall be entitled to claim compensation for the loss incurred; upon the occurrence of default of acceptance, the risk of accidental loss or accidental deterioration of the goods shall pass to the Buyer.